 What is Electronic Visit Verification (EVV) and is it really required?

 EVV is a federal requirement under the 21st Century Cures Act for all Medicaid personal care services.
-Workers clock in and out via mobile app or IVR each shift; the system captures the time, location, services delivered, and member identity.
-Without EVV, CDTN cannot process the time entry, so there is no pay.
+Workers must clock in at the start of a shift and clock out at the end, in Tennessee through CDTN's CareAttend mobile app.
+Without EVV, CDTN cannot process the time entry, meaning no pay.
 EVV is non-negotiable.

 Can I work more than 40 hours a week as a CD worker?